-In the story ‘We all want to be heard,’ Ashley Potts shares her powerful personal “journey home” after surviving domestic violence (DV) that led to two years of homelessness with her young son, Marcus.
+In the story ‘We all want to be heard,’ Ashley Potts describes her powerful personal “journey home” after surviving domestic violence (DV), which led to two years of homelessness with her young son, Marcus.

 During her interview with us, she shared many insights into the realities of experiencing homelessness while caring for children.
 Below, in her own words, are some of her insights, truths and thoughts.
 Through her story and advocacy, she hopes to raise awareness leading toward systems change to end family homelessness.

-The stressful waiting game of homelessness & temporary shelter
+The stressful waiting game of homelessness and temporary shelter

 - As soon as I got to the shelter, I interviewed and they placed me on a [housing] waiting list.
 It’s on a month-to-month basis in that shelter, so you never know whether or not to unpack – whether or not to get comfortable.
 You’re basically living out of your bag.